Treatments Offered At

 How Minimally Invasive Maze Surgery Is Performed

 During the procedure, small keyhole incisions (one to two centimeters) are made in the chest, between the ribs.
 One of the incisions is used to pass a tiny camera, called an endoscope, to allow the atria to be viewed.
 The other two incisions are used to insert robotic surgical tools.
 During the operation, the surgeon sits at a console in the surgical suite and directs the robotic arms to perform the surgery.
 Maneuvering the surgical robot, the surgeon inserts tiny tubes, called catheters, through the incisions to the heart.
 A flexible ablation device is passed through the catheters.
 The device delivers hot or cold energy to the atrial tissue, which destroys (ablates) parts of the atrium in specific sequential areas that form a pattern of scar tissue.
 This pattern creates a "maze" of new electrical pathways so that electrical impulses can travel easily through the heart.

 Robotic-assisted minimally invasive maze surgery offers the same benefits as open-heart maze surgery with shorter hospitalization, less bleeding, and a faster recovery.

 Robotic-assisted minimally invasive maze surgery is only ideal for patients at low risk of complications.
 Each patient's diagnosis and treatment is unique and your physician will recommend the best approach for you.
-If the da Vinci robotic-assisted minimally invasive maze procedure is not ideal for you, maze surgery can also be performed as open-heart surgery with a heart-lung machine.
+If the robotic-assisted minimally invasive maze procedure is not ideal for you, maze surgery can also be performed as open-heart surgery.

 Following the surgery, cardiac rehabilitation is provided in stages to help reduce risk for future heart problems and to make the recovery process quick.